 “Get stuff done, get Rikers closed.”

-The familiar catchphrase of Mayor Eric Adams was chanted by several elected officials and advocates for the closure of Rikers Island on Thursday, as they called on the mayor to close the controversial jail complex by the legally mandated 2027 deadline.
+The familiar catchphrase of Mayor Eric Adams was chanted by several elected officials and advocates for the closure of Rikers Island on Thursday, as they called on the mayor to shutter the controversial jail complex by the legally mandated 2027 deadline.

-Three citywide pols — City Council Speaker Adrienne Adams, Comptroller Brad Lander and Public Advocate Jumaane Williams — demanded the jail’s on-time shutdown at a City Hall Park rally Thursday afternoon, in light of his administration revealing earlier this week that one of the jails slated to replace Rikers won’t be completed until 2029.
+Three citywide pols — City Council Speaker Adrienne Adams, Comptroller Brad Lander and Public Advocate Jumaane Williams — demanded the jail’s on-time shutdown at a City Hall Park rally Thursday afternoon, in light of the Adams administration revealing earlier this week that one of the jails slated to replace Rikers won’t be completed until 2029.

 At the rally, hosted by the criminal justice group Freedom Agenda, the speaker repeated her calls to close Rikers by Aug.
 31, 2027 — a date required by the 2019 City Council law that mandates the complex be shuttered, after first making the overture at the end of her State of the City speech last week.
 She pointed to the large number of people held at Rikers with severe mental illness and the 19 inmates who died across the city’s jail system last year as reasons why the island must close sooner rather than later.